 a.
 Regular Soaking:

 Soak your dog’s paws in warm water for 5-10 minutes to soften the corn and make removing them more accessible.
-Add a pet-safe, soothing solution to the water, such as Epsom salt or chamomile tea, to further ease the discomfort.
+Add a pet-safe, soothing solution, such as Epsom salt or chamomile tea, to the water to further ease the discomfort.

 b.
 Corn Removal: